seanwhs/Plans/Becoming-an-Architect-Solopreneur/Part-3-Early-Implementation.md

 ---

-**This journey continues to reinforce my belief**: A disciplined Architect-Solopreneur using the right mental models, contracts, and tools can deliver production-grade industrial software faster and cleaner than many traditional teams.
+**This journey continues to reinforce my core belief**: A disciplined Architect-Solopreneur, equipped with the right mental models, strong contracts, and intelligent tools, can deliver production-grade industrial software faster and cleaner than many traditional teams.

 ---